IVIanuu/SimpleMVVM/README.md

 }
 ```

-You can observe new intents and activity results in your activity view models
+You can observe new intents and activity results in your activity view models.

 ```java
  public class CommentActivityViewModel extends MVVMActivityViewModel {